She Thought She’d Shot A Burglar. Then She Realized It Was Her Roommate.

 Schwartz awoke from the coma near the end of his third week at the hospital.
 “The doctors were telling me, ‘Hey, listen, man, you could have died seven times in seven different ways,’” he recalled.
 Unable to speak, he communicated with his family by writing on a small whiteboard.
 He texted Bukrym to tell her that he wasn’t ready to talk to her yet, that he needed to figure out how he felt about what happened.
 He told police he didn’t want to pursue criminal charges against Bukrym.

 On May 12, Schwartz left his first Facebook post since the shooting: “For those who don't know I've been at [Shands Hospital] for a week and will stay here for over month.
 I lost a lot of my abdomen in a shooting.
-I can not physically speak due to a tracia in my neck but I wanted to let everyone know I was ”
+I can not physically speak due to a tracia in my neck but I wanted to let everyone know I was👌”

 He logged his progress in subsequent posts.